8 arrested in protest over toppled Confederate statue

 CHAPEL HILL, N.C.
-(AP) — Eight people have been arrested following another protest over the toppling of a Confederate monument at the University of North Carolina.
+(AP) — Eight people were arrested Saturday following another protest over the toppling of a Confederate monument at the University of North Carolina.

-The university confirmed the Saturday evening arrests in a statement.
-Officials did not immediately release further details.
+The university confirmed the evening arrests in a statement.
+Officials did not immediately say who was arrested or what charges were being filed.

 The memorial known as “Silent Sam” was toppled Aug.
 20 by protesters who called it a symbol of racist heritage.

-The News & Observer reports that about 100 anti-Silent Sam protesters gathered Saturday on the Chapel Hill campus for a “Nazis Suck Potluck and Food Drive.”
+About 100 anti-Silent Sam protesters gathered Saturday on the school’s Chapel Hill campus for a “Nazis Suck Potluck and Food Drive,” the News & Observer reported.
 Nearby, about a dozen people holding Confederate flags held a vigil in a sectioned-off area near where the statue had stood.

-After both groups began yelling at each other, the Silent Sam supporters were escorted away and someone appeared to throw a smoke bomb at them.
-Some officers used the handlebars of their bicycles to push the Silent Sam protesters back.

 Most Read Nation & World Stories